-- G.1.1 Before entering customer property, employees should announce their presence and state their business, if practical. - G.1.2 When approaching or working on customer property, employees shall watch for tripping hazards, defective stairs, and the presence of dogs, cats or other potentially dangerous animals. - G.1.3 Employees shall not record meter readings or notations while walking. - G.1.4 Proper gloves, proper FR/Arc/Flame-Rated Clothing (National Fire Protection Association (NFPA) 70E 2015 standard, or Section 41 of 2012 National Electrical Safety Code (NESC) or NFPA 2112), company-issued hard hat and proper eye protection shall be worn when installing or removing single-phase meters from meter sockets, including turn-on or turn-off applications and voltage or amperage checks (any voltage). - G.1.5 Company-issued hard hat, proper eye protection, proper arc-rated clothing and low voltage gloves are required personal protective equipment when: - a.
+- G.1.1 Before entering customer property, employees should announce their presence and state their business, if practical. - G.1.2 When approaching or working on customer property, employees shall watch for tripping hazards, defective stairs, and the presence of dogs, cats or other potentially dangerous animals. - G.1.3 Employees shall not record meter readings or notations while walking. - G.1.4 Proper gloves, proper FR/Arc/Flame-Rated Clothing (National Fire Protection Association (NFPA) 70E - 2015 standard, or Section 41 of 2012 National Electrical Safety Code (NESC) or NFPA 2112), company-issued hard hat and proper eye protection shall be worn when installing or removing single-phase meters from meter sockets, including turn-on or turn-off applications and voltage or amperage checks (any voltage). - G1.5 Company-issued hard hat, proper eye protection, proper arc-rated clothing and low voltage gloves are required personal protective equipment when: - a.
 Working in an energized meter base or panel, making contact with the energized terminal or part. - b.
-Working with bottom connected type meters. - Working on the energized test block for PT and CT metering installations. - $\begin{tabular}{ll} {\bf d.} & Removing or installing energized three-phase, self-contained meters. \end{tabular}$ - e.
+Working with bottom connected type meters. - c.
+Working on the energized test block for PT and CT metering installations. - d.
+Removing or installing energized three-phase, self-contained meters. - e.
 Working on any 300- to 600-volt energized meter installations. - f.
 Making ampere and voltage checks with approved test equipment on circuits or equipment energized at 300 to 600 volts. - g.
 When working on energized circuits or equipment in wet, damp or other hazardous locations. - h.
 Employees exposed to the hazards of flames or electrical arcs shall not wear clothing that, when exposed to flames or electric arcs, could increase the extent of injury.
-Flame-retardant clothing that meets the requirements of either the National Fire Protection Association (NFPA) 70E -2009 standard, or Section 41 of 2007 National Electrical Safety Code (NESC), or their most current revision, shall be used.
+Flameretardant clothing that meets the requirements of either the National Fire Protection Association (NFPA) 70E -2009 standard, or Section 41 of 2007 National Electrical Safety Code (NESC), or their most current revision, shall be used.
 When working on or near live-line parts where the possibility of an electric arc exists, protective clothing with full-length sleeves rolled down and buttoned shall be worn in addition to an electrical safety hat.
-When work is performed in the vicinity of exposed energized parts of equipment, employees shall
+When work is performed in the vicinity of exposed energized parts of equipment, employees shall remove all exposed conductive articles such as key or watch chains, rings, wristwatches or bands, if such articles increase the hazards associated with inadvertent contact with the energized parts.

-Rev. Apr.
-2017 Page G-1
+Page G-1